awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 1. For **Gateway**, choose the gateway that you want to retrieve the archived tape to, and then choose **Retrieve tape**\.

 The status of the tape changes from ARCHIVED to RETRIEVING\.
-At this point, your data is being moved from the virtual tape shelf \(backed by Amazon Glacier\) to the virtual tape library \(backed by Amazon S3\)\.
+At this point, your data is being moved from the virtual tape shelf \(backed by Glacier\) to the virtual tape library \(backed by Amazon S3\)\.
 After all the data is moved, the status of the virtual tape in the archive changes to RETRIEVED\.

 **Note**
 Retrieved virtual tapes are read\-only\.